Tsega-zeab/Introtogit/Readme.md

  ### How does DHCP work?
  DHCP runs at the application layer of the Transmission Control Protocol/IP (TCP/IP) stack to dynamically assign IP addresses to DHCP clients and to allocate TCP/IP configuration information to DHCP clients.
 This includes subnet mask information, default gateway IP addresses and domain name system (DNS) addresses.
  DHCP is a client-server protocol in which servers manage a pool of unique IP addresses, as well as information about client configuration parameters, and assign addresses out of those address pools.
 DHCP-enabled clients send a request to the DHCP server whenever they connect to a network.
+ # SSL

+ SSL stands for Secure Sockets Layer and, in short, it's the standard technology for keeping an internet connection secure and safeguarding any sensitive data that is being sent between two systems, preventing criminals from reading and modifying any information transferred, including potential personal details.
+The two systems can be a server and a client (for example, a shopping website and browser) or server to server (for example, an application with personal identifiable information or with payroll information).
+ It does this by making sure that any data transferred between users and sites, or between two systems remain impossible to read.
+It uses encryption algorithms to scramble data in transit, preventing hackers from reading it as it is sent over the connection.
+This information could be anything sensitive or personal which can include credit card numbers and other financial information, names and addresses.